Thesef moleskin "ratcatchers" came from Orvis in the 1970s. (Orvis was the first to import them in 1976.) They still fit and are nicely seasoned.

 |Corduroy and Moleskine|

-These days I find it very difficult to find corduroy pants for women that have a wide, or even medium wale.
+These days it isvery difficult to find corduroy pants for women that have a wide, or even medium wale.
 Gone are the days of David Brooks wide wale corduroys, a staple for every preppy female, young and old.
 The Country Store of Concord, Talbots and the like all stocked them in the more muted palettes as well as the hot pink and kelly green varieties.

-So I make do with what I can find.
+So one must make do with what one can find.

 |These are from J.McLaughlin (last season) and have an awfully good (read that flattering) fit.|